Skip to content

 7. The cycle continues and accelerates

-The more deliberately you build each component of this flywheel, the faster the entire machine spins.
-This is why successful creators’ income tends to compound over time — not just grow linearly.
+The more deliberately you build each component, the faster the entire machine spins.
+This is why successful creators’ income tends to compound rather than grow linearly.

 FAQ